-STRATEGIES METRICS LEAD AGENCY AND PARTNERS TIMEFRAME LEVERAGE RESOURCES Objective 1.b: Parents and caregivers have the tools to fos childhood development.
-Ensure Russell families have a healthy start by promoting home visiting and wellness programs for new mothers and their infants.
+LEAD AGENCY LEVERAGE STRATEGIES METRICS AND PARTNERS TIMEFRAME RESOURCES Objective A.1.b: Parents and caregivers have the tools to for early childhood development. oster positive biological, psyc hological and emotion al experiences that optimize Ensure Russell families have a healthy start by promoting home visiting and wellness programs for new mothers and their infants.
 Increase participation in these programs by 8% in 2017 and 12% over the long-term.
 Family and Children's Place, LMPHW's Healthy Start program, Urban Strategies ST/LT LMPHW funding, CNI Implementation Grant Increase knowledge of early childhood development, and provide support and education to expectant and new parents.
 Increase participation in Early Steps to School Success by 25% and use of the Ages and Stages questionnaire by 25%.
 HANDS Program, First Steps LT CNI Implementation Grant Maximize parental and caregiver involvement in play and other activities that foster positive childhood development.
 Provide additional programming that is targeted to caregivers of children who are cared for at- home such as YMCA's Early Learning Readiness program at the Roosevelt-Perry Elementary school.
 Increase participation in Early Learning Readiness program by 25%. ҮМСА LT Increase access to books and encourage reading through collaborations with community organizations including early childhood providers, the public library system, physicians' offices, community centers, churches, businesses, other community members, Little Libraries, Louisville Free Public Library's summer reading program, and efforts to build personal libraries).
 Promote access to books and reading programs to 100% of Beecher families.
 Increase number of free book locations by 25%.
 MUW Books in Barbershops Program / Little League practices / youth programming at YMCA (places where families already are), Junior League MT Ensure Russell's children's' home environment are stable.
 Families at risk of homelessness are referred to LMHA by JCPS for admission preferences and other resources such as JCPS's PTA Clothing Assistance Program (CAP).
 Continue to reduce the number of Russell families with children who become homeless by another 10%.
 JCPS, LMHA, Urban Strategies LT